dmitrijsk/AttentionHTR/README.md

 ## Demo

-* Download and place the `AttentionHTR-General-sensitive.pth` model into `/model/saved_models`.
+* Download the `AttentionHTR-General-sensitive.pth` model and place it into `/model/saved_models`.
 * Directory `/dataset-demo` contains demo images.
 Go to `/model` and create an LMDB dataset from them with `python3 create_lmdb_dataset.py --inputPath ../dataset-demo/ --gtFile ../dataset-demo/gt.txt --outputPath result/dataset-demo/`.
 Note that under Windows you may need to tune the `map_size` parameter manually for the `lmdb.open()` function.
 * Obtain predictions with `python3 test.py --eval_data result/dataset-demo --Transformation TPS --FeatureExtraction ResNet --SequenceModeling BiLSTM --Prediction Attn --saved_model saved_models/AttentionHTR-General-sensitive.pth --sensitive`.
 The last two rows in the terminal should be

     ````
     Accuracy: 90.00000000
     Norm ED: 0.04000000
     ````

 * Inspect predictions in `/model/result/AttentionHTR-General-sensitive.pth/log_predictions_dataset-demo.txt`.
 Columns: batch number, ground truth string, predicted string, match (0/1), running accuracy.

-## Use the models for predictions or fine-tuning
+## Use the models for fine-tuning or predictions

 ### Partitions